pambros/HMM-3D-Catheter-Tip-Tracking/README.md

 Tested on:

-- Windows 10 64bits with Microsoft Visual C++ 12.00 2013 update 5 express version.
+- Windows 10 64bits with Microsoft Visual C++ 12.00 2013 update 5 express version
-- Windows 10 64bits with Microsoft Visual C++ 14.00 2015 update 3 express version.
+- Windows 10 64bits with Microsoft Visual C++ 14.00 2015 update 3 express version

 It should work on Linux and with other compilers as well.